mdn/content/files/en-us/web/javascript/reference/functions/set/index.md

 ## Description

-In JavaScript, a setter can be used to execute a function whenever a specified property is attempted to be changed.
+In JavaScript, a setter can be used to execute a function whenever an attempt is made to change a property's value.
 Setters are most often used in conjunction with getters.

 An object property is either a data property or an accessor property, but it cannot simultaneously be both.
 Read {{jsxref("Object.defineProperty()")}} for more information.
 The setter syntax allows you to specify the setter function in an object initializer.